peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int exponentSmall,
         PeterO.Numbers.EContext ctx);

-Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 <b>Parameters:</b>